rapiddweller/rapiddweller-benerator-ce/doc/message_queue_access.md

 ## Playground

-For getting acquainted with JMS access and play around on an offline system, you can use temporary ActivMQ queues which are available without the hassle of installing ActivMQ on your system.
-When using the URL ```'vm://localhost?broker.persistent=false'```, the driver itself creates a n in-process queue and you can experiment with writing data to it and retrieving it again.
+For getting acquainted with JMS access and play around on an offline system, you can use temporary ActiveMQ queues which are available without the hassle of installing ActiveMQ on your system.
+When using the URL `vm://localhost?broker.persistent=false`, the driver itself creates an n in-process queue, and you can experiment with writing data to it and retrieving it again.

 So, here is an example setup which

 1. defines a queue
-2. &lt;generate&gt;s person data ands sends it to an ActiveMQ topic,
+2. &lt;generate&gt;s person data and sends it to an ActiveMQ topic,
 3. then &lt;iterate&gt;s the queue and prints the retrieved person data to the console

 ```xml